 WHERE condtion

-• SET column_name1 = value_1, …. column_nameN = value_N: The name of columns with the new value you want to update or set.
+- SET column_name1 = value_1,… column_nameN = value_N: The names of columns with the new value you want to update or set.

 Using the above syntax, you can update or make changes to the column value of the existing records in PostgreSQL.

-Let’s take some examples and understand how to update a query in PostgreSQL.
+Let’s take some examples and understand in detail.

-You can update or modify the single or one record using the PostgreSQL update query.
-Suppose you have a table called ‘customers’ with columns ‘first_name’, ‘last_name’, ‘country’, ‘account_status’, and ‘purchase_history’ which is shown below.
+You can update or modify a single record using the PostgreSQL update query.
+Suppose you have a table called ‘customers’ with columns ‘first_name’, ‘last_name’, ‘country’, ‘account_status’, and ‘purchase_history’, which is shown below.

-Now, you have to update the country for the customer ‘Emma’ from Canada to the USA, you can use the below command.
+Now, you need to update the country for the customer ‘Emma’ from Canada to the USA.
+You can use the command below.

 UPDATE customers